-Tyto alba
+Scientific name: Tyto alba

-Size: 33–35cm; wingspan: 85–93cm.
+Size: 33–35cm; wingspan: 85–93cm; weight 300g

-Status: Resident breeding bird.
+Status: Resident breeding birds

-Population size: 4,000 pairs.
+Population size: 4,000 pairs

-Conservation status: GREEN (least concern).
 Removed from AMBER in 2015, due to population rise/stability and increased survival of nests and chicks.
-Population estimates complicated by its nocturnal habits making it difficult to survey, and by the fact the population can crash after a severe winter but potentially recover within a year or so if weather is ideal and vole abundance high.
+Population estimates complicated by its nocturnal habits making it difficult to survey, and by the fact the population can crash after a severe winter but recover within a year if weather is ideal and vole abundance high.
 The large number of chicks produced can also help the population rapidly recover after a poor year.
 Large fluctuations in populations are frequent.

-Lifespan: Short-lived.
-Average in the wild of 4 years.
+Their lifespans are short-lived, with an average in the wild of 4 years.
 Adults have a 72% year-to-year survival.
 Juveniles have less than a 40% chance of surviving their first year.
 The oldest known wild bird was just over 15 years (ringing recovery) and captive birds can live over 20 years.

 Breeding is very dependent on prey numbers; double brooding is not uncommon, and three broods occur when voles are very plentiful.
 Birds mate for life unless one of the pair is killed, when a new pair bond may be formed.
 The female does all the incubation, and she and the young chicks are reliant on the male for food before the chicks fledge.